 Analysis of Users.
 A useful application of workflow evolution provenance is to help in understanding how different users approach a problem.
 Figure 5 shows two trees created by different users for the same task.
 User 1 and User 2 clearly have different development styles: the tree derived by User 2 is both shorter and narrower than that of User 1.

-This figure also shows a plot of the branching factor of the version trees across the tasks for User 1 and User 2.
+This figure also shows a plot of the branching factor of the version tree for two users.
 A smaller branching factor indicates that a more direct path was used to obtain a solution.
 In contrast, a larger branching factor indicates that more trial-and-error steps were followed.
-There are many cases where branching can be useful, including when a user wishes to develop workflows that share a common sub-workflow: the user designs the first workflow, goes to the version tree, selects the node corresponding to the common sub-workflow and from there branches to the second workflow.
+There are many cases where branching can be useful, including when a user wishes to develop workflows that share a common sub-workflow.
 We found a range of branching factors that varied across users and tasks.